franciscopaiva123/thesis_repository/README.md

 All the model training files take around 10-15 minutes to run.

-Before running the python files the Datasets must be downloaded from the following the GFW website: [a link](https://globalfishingwatch.org/data-download/datasets/public-training-data-v1)
+Before running the python files the Datasets must be downloaded from the following the GFW website: [GFW Dataset](https://globalfishingwatch.org/data-download/datasets/public-training-data-v1)

 A free account must be setup.
 The name of the dataset is "Anonymized AIS training data".